2010 Roussanne, Estate Grown and Bottled Santa Ynez Valley

 Growing Season and Harvest

-After being hand harvested, our Roussanne is gently pressed and placed in French oak barrels to ferment.
-The wine was then aged “sur lie” or on the lees (yeast and solids) for 8 months, stirring each barrel regularly to enhance the rich, creamy mouth feel.
+After being hand harvested, this Roussanne was gently pressed and placed in French oak barrels to ferment.
+The wine was then aged “sur lie” or on the lees (yeast and solids) for eight months, stirring each barrel regularly to enhance the rich, creamy mouth feel.

 Roussanne is a richly complex white grape variety indigenous to the Rhône Valley of France.
 It is a very difficult grape to grow and a challenge to vinify.
 It is so difficult that there is less than 300 acres planted in all of California.
-We are so taken with the grape that we planted eight acres in our vineyard with the Tablas clone in 1999 and continued to plant an additional 2 acres in 2006.
+We have planted a total of ten acres at the highest reaches of our vineyard.
+Over time we have found our high elevation and unique sandy-loam soils are perfectly suited to the grape.

 "Roussanne is really hard to pull off in California, but if any can do it, Zaca Mesa can.
 It's as good as the 2007, showing nectarine, pear and tangerine flavors, with the creamy, yeasty complexities of a fine barrel-fermented Chardonnay.
 It's dry and crisp in acidity and even has a fine, steely minerality.
 Drink now."
 S.H.
 93 points.
 Wine Enthusiast Magazine Editors' Choice, September 2010.